COMMON NAME (SCIENTIFIC NAME)Uromastyx Aegyptia

 HABITATArid and desert areas

-Habitat/Range: Uromastyx found in northern Egypt, east of the Nile River.
-Scattered populations in southern Egypt and most concentrated along the coasts of the Gulf of Suez and Aquaba.
+Uromastyx are found in northern Egypt, east of the Nile river.
+Scattered populations in southern Egypt and most concentrated along the coasts of the Gulf of Suez.
 Found in desert and plain region with fairly coarse substrate and scattered vegetation.
 Often found near sea level and are tracked with fecal pellets and burrows.

-Life Cycle and Social Structure: Females can lay 5-40 eggs.
+Females can lay 5-40 eggs.
 Incubate for 8 to 10 weeks.
 Sexually mature around 4 years of age.
 Females will make a burrow to lay eggs and once hatched, offspring may remain in burrow for another few weeks.
-Found in “loose colonies” with a single individual per burrow.
-They are diurnal and ground dwelling.